Ascites as the Presenting Sign of Hypereosinophilic Syndrome

 2. Unexplained by a secondary cause, and

-3. Associated with end-organ damage.
+3. Associated with end-organ damage

-It has been shown to affect various organ systems, most commonly hematologic, cardiovascular, and dermatologic, but also pulmonary, neurologic, and gastrointestinal.
+It has been shown to affect various organ systems, most commonly hematologic, cardiovascular, and dermatologic, but also pulmonary, neurologic, and GI.
 A few cases have involved GI manifestations, including ascites, diarrhea, gastritis, colitis, and pancreatitis.2

 Hypereosinophilic syndrome should not be confused with eosinophil-associated GI disorders.
 The latter is an umbrella term for organ-specific disorders; the former typically involves more than one organ.
-Nor should it be confused with GI eosinophilia secondary to other causes such as parasitic infections, drug reaction, Churg-Strauss syndrome, systemic lupus erythematosus, and malignancy.3
+Nor should it be confused with GI eosinophilia secondary to other causes, such as parasitic infections, drug reaction, Churg-Strauss syndrome, systemic lupus erythematosus, and malignancy.3

-We present a rare case where the patient’s presenting sign of hypereosinophilic syndrome was ascites.
+We present a rare case in which the patient’s presenting sign of hypereosinophilic syndrome was ascites.
 Several of the documented cases of ascites have been secondary to liver disease, specifically Budd-Chiari syndrome and hepatic veno-occlusive disease.4,5 There are very few published cases in which eosinophilic ascites was considered the presenting symptom.6

 • Consider the diagnosis of hypereosinophilic syndrome in patients who present with ascites and paracentesis characterized by eosinophilia